nvdla/hw/README.md

   * verif/ -- trace-player testbench for basic sanity validation
     * verif/traces/ -- sample traces associated with various networks

+## Environment Requirement
+    CPP:  gcc-4.0 or later is required and update CPP variable in make/tools.mk
+    PERL: perl-5.8.8 or later is required and set as your default perl, use "/usr/bin/env perl -v" to check
+    JAVA: jdk1.7 or later is required and update JAVA variable in make/tools.mk

 For more information, please visit [NVDLA website](http://nvdla.org/).